expo/expo/docs/pages/eas-update/getting-started.md

 title: Getting started
 ---

 Setting up EAS Update allows you to push critical bug fixes and improvements that your users need right away.
-Setting update EAS Update requires:

-- Installing EXPO CLI and EAS CLI
-- Creating an Expo account
-- Creating a project
-- Configuring your project's app config
-- Configuring `expo-updates`
-- Creating a build for the project
-- Publishing an update

 ## Install Expo CLI and EAS CLI